mariuszNowicki/java-sdk/README.md

 ## Overview

 To make request calls, you can use the Isaacloud API class.
-To make a simple request, we first need to specify the path to the resource using the *path* method, then declare the query parameters and lastly use a specific REST method for acquiring the results.
+To make a simple request, we first need to specify the path to the resource using the *path* method, then declare the query parameters, and lastly, use a specific REST method for acquiring the results.
 Examples of calls:

 ```java